 Why is Duck Better than a Turkey?

-Duck is better than a turkey because you can eat it alone or garnish it as wanted.
+Duck is better than a turkey because you can eat it alone or garnish it as you want.
 It’s also more versatile and can be used in salads, soups, and casseroles.